homermultitext/editors-vm/keyboard.md

 You will see a dialog box like the one below listing any installed keyboard layouts.
-To add a new layout, click on the *Add* button, and select from the list.
+Make that "Keep system layouts" is unchecked, then click on the *Add* button, and select from the list.
 ![panel]

 [popupmenu]: ../imgs/khandler.png